 Two of the most important aspects of your campaign are the CPC (cost-per-click) and Budget.
-Our quick video details the importance of these values and how to set them up in your dashboard.

 The CPC is the amount of money you are willing to spend per click on your content.
 The budget is the amount of money you’re willing to spend each day on clicks.
 Setting up your campaign with a competitive CPC and budget from the beginning will bring you closer to your content strategy goals more quickly.

 When launching your first campaign, you will be prompted to enter your CPC, budget, and budget type.

 Once in the dashboard, you can edit your CPC and budget on the fly, using inline editing.
 To do this, simply hover your mouse over the CPC or budget you’d like to edit, click the pencil icon, make the adjustment, and save!

 You can also adjust them using the campaign settings page, where you will have the chance to choose your bid strategy or change the budget type.

 Switching to the conversions mode bid strategy will allow the system to auto-optimize your CPCs to leverage the publisher sources most likely to convert.
 You can learn all about this feature here.

 While we offer various budget options, your campaign will default to a daily budget.
 Read on for a summary of all three types.